 As noted earlier, we routinely obtain feedback in three primary ways- Surveys, Community Forums, District/ Community Group Meetings- to incorporate our educational partners' beliefs that guide our efforts from high-level perspectives to targeted recommendations.
 Since the pandemic began, we have focused on physical and emotional safety for our students.
-Throughout this emergency response, we surveyed families (March 2021), conducted virtual meetings with families (March 2021), ROCC (June 2021), staff (March and April 2021), and administration (August 2021) and corresponded via web-based tools as we prepared to return to in person learning.
+Throughout this emergency response, we surveyed families (March 2021), conducted virtual meetings with families (March 2021),staff (May, June, August 2021), and administration (August 2021) and corresponded via web-based tools as we prepared to return to in person learning.
 Our focus groups, listening meetings, and safety talks resulted in articulating the impact of distance learning on families, students, and staff including social emotional issues as well as academics.

 It was especially important to ensure our community felt safe returning to in-person instruction.
-Consequently, we hired additional staff to help with sanitizing facilities.
 We knew from multiple meetings that our community members were impacted emotionally by the conditions of virtual learning and the pandemic itself.
-We dedicated time and financial support for increased access to mental health services via counselors, psychologists, outside agencies, and family resources.
-We worked to mitigate student learning loss through additional support staff, as well as adding intervention programs.
+We dedicated time and financial support for increased access to mental health services via a counselor, psychologist, and two Scholar Support Managers.
+We worked to mitigate student learning loss through additional support staff to implement robust interventions including, two Reading Interventionists and a SEEDS IA.
+We also invested in SIPPS curriculum as a whole school reading intervention that is done in blocks throughout the day.